snow-cart/voidrice/README.md

 config merge upstream/master
 ```

-though, when merging, i recommend reviewing each change, because even if it auto-merged, the results are not always what you want.
+though, when merging, I recommend reviewing each change, because even if it auto-merged, the results are not always what you want.

-e.g. i myself merge from Luke, and there are sometimes deleted files, or renamed directories, or just scripts/configs changed
+e.g. Kipras, and in turn I, merge from Luke, and there are sometimes deleted files, or renamed directories, or just scripts/configs changed
-in a way that i don't necessarily like, and so i pick what i want & how i want.
+in a way that I don't necessarily like, and so I pick what I want & how I want.

-e.g. Luke has moved on from i3 to dwm, meanwhile i myself am staying with i3.
+e.g. Luke has moved on from i3 to dwm, meanwhile me and Kipras are staying with i3.

 ### Performing merges comfortably

 because of the bare repository, you couldn't simply use vscode to open the $HOME directory & start resolving changes.
-(i [asked](https://github.com/microsoft/vscode/issues/80946), but it's not available as of yet).
+(Kipras [asked](https://github.com/microsoft/vscode/issues/80946), but it's not available as of yet).

 but, turns out there's a work-around: https://github.com/microsoft/vscode/issues/77215#issuecomment-615834544

 ```sh
 GIT_WORK_TREE="$HOME" GIT_DIR="$HOME/.dotfiles" code "$HOME"
 ```